DaSmelterSaif/campus-management-sys-frontend/README.md

 ### Routes

-- /
+- / - Redirects to /auth/login
-- /auth
-- /auth/login
+- /auth/login - User login page
-- /auth/register
+- /auth/register - User registration page
-- /dashboard
+- /dashboard - Main dashboard (requires login)
+- /bookings - View user bookings
+- /form/:serviceId - Dynamic form page for different services

 Notes:

-- '/' just redirects you to '/auth/login' temporarily.
+- '/' just redirects you to '/auth/login'
-- '/auth' is not supposed to work and is a bug for now.
+- '/auth' is not supposed to work directly, navigate to /auth/login instead
 - '/dashboard' should only work when signed in

 ## Available Scripts